sonic-keung/GeneticAlgorithm/README.md

 # GeneticAlgorithm
 Assignment 2

-did not complete evaluation and report
+did not complete mutate, evaluation and report